How to complete a UK Tax Return (SA100) as a non-resident

 You will need to declare all income and contributions in the relevant boxes.

-If income has been derived as a company director (eg dividends), property, self employment, capital gains or foreign earned income you will need to complete one or more supplementary form(s).
+If income has been derived as a company director (for example dividends), property, self employment, capital gains or foreign earned income you will need to complete one or more supplementary form(s).

 Do I have to submit a UK tax return if I live abroad?